-The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC- L10 are two digital cameras that were revealed to the public, respectively, in September 2008 and August 2007.
+The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC- L10 are two digital cameras that were announced, respectively, in September 2008 and August 2007.
 The G1 is a mirrorless interchangeable lens camera, while the L10 is a DSLR.
 Both cameras are equipped with a Four Thirds sensor.
-The G1 has a resolution of 12 megapixel, whereas the L10 provides 10 MP.
+The G1 has a resolution of 12 megapixels, whereas the L10 provides 10 MP.

 An illustration of the physical size and weight of the Panasonic G1 and the Panasonic L10 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L10 is notably larger (24 percent) than the Panasonic G1.
 Moreover, the L10 is substantially heavier (54 percent) than the G1.
 In this context, it is worth noting that neither the G1 nor the L10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
-You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (G1) and the Four Thirds Lens Catalog (L10).
+You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (G1) and the Four Thirds Lens Catalog (L10).
 Mirrorless cameras, such as the Panasonic G1, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.